Staff

 Moira Wirtz - Events Director

 Moira has been involved with Sore Fingers Week from the very start back in 1996 using both her administrative and musical skills as a singer and player of the double bass to fine tune the event (to you and me, that means putting some order into John's chaotic ideas).
-Moira takes care of the event administration and will make sure you have a room and bed when you arrive.
+Moira takes care of the event administration and will make sure you have a place on a course, and bed to sleep in when you arrive.
 She also takes care of tutor hospitality and makes everybody who works for the event comfortable and happy.
-This stressful job has caused some of the students to dub her as "Cruella".
+This stressful job has caused some of us to dub her "Auntie Moira".
 Nobody dares challenge her though, she pays the wages!

 Joe Rusby - Sound and recording engineer

 Joe is one of Britain's most sought after sound engineers.
 His work with sister Kate and many other top rated folk and roots musicians has earned him the highest of reputations on the British acoustic music scene.
-Joe also works the sound on the main stage at Didmarton Bluegrass Festival, so he knows how to work with the top guns.
-Being a thoroughly nice chap, we haven't found anything about him that would suggest a silly nickname...yet!
-Joe will also be recording the student concert and produces the Sore Fingers annual student band CD.
-An absolute treasure for music lovers.
+Joe also does the sound on the main stage at Didmarton Bluegrass Festival, so he knows how to work with the top guns.
+Being a thoroughly nice chap (except with the stage monkeys), we haven't found anything about him that would suggest a silly nickname...yet!
+Joe sits at the mixing desk and produces the best concert sound in stage monitors and front of house systems year after year.
+An absolutely vital ingredient for the quality event Sore Fingers Week has become!
+Thanks Joe

 Rex Preston, Dave Kosky - Catering posse